malharinamdar/malharinamdar.github.io/_pages/about.md

 social: false
 ---

-Hey, I'm Malhar, a third-year undergrad at PICT, Pune, working on AI systems that can help solve complex problems and benefit humanity.
+Hey, I'm Malhar, a third-year undergrad at PICT, Pune, with a profound interest in machine learning research and developing systems that can help solve complex problems and have large scale impact.
-My research interests center on impactful applications of AI such as across climate, healthcare, language modelling and reasoning capabilities.
+My research interests center on impactful applications of machine learning such as across climate, healthcare, language modelling and reasoning capabilities.
 I'm particularly drawn to building systems that improve accessibility in low-resource settings and interpretability that improves model trust and reliability - whether that means developing diagnostic tools for underserved communities or creating language models, frameworks for mutlilingual settings.

 ### What I've worked on